rodrigoPM/idt-stackoverflow/results/README.md

 </p>

- ### 1.1.9. ¿How was the behavior of the questions and answers made during the pandemic period compared to previous years?
+ ### 1.1.9.
+How was the behavior of the questions and answers made during the pandemic period compared to previous years?

   ![Question 9](dashboardImages/Question_9.png)